Includes: complaint; feedback

 - Cases where complaints are upheld and there has been a clear impact on an academic outcome may, however, lead to an academic conclusion – for example, allow a student a further attempt at an assessment.

 - Disagreement with a policy or regulation rather than its application.
-In this instance, the matter should be raised by the student with the relevant student representative to raise it at the Learning Community Forum (LCF), or another appropriate committee or group.
+In this instance, the matter should be raised by the student with the relevant student representative to raise it at the Student Staff Forum (SSF), or another appropriate committee or group.

 - Non-academic matters raised by students who are studying by collaborative arrangement and who are studying away from the University at partner institutions.